Frequently Asked Questions & Answers

 This act does not interfere with the private decision of a woman and her doctor.
 But it does allow women to better hold doctors accountable for providing adequate screening and counseling.

-Why then has Planned Parenthood, and NARAL, and the Secretary of State characterized this as a ban?
+Why then has Planned Parenthood characterized this as a ban?

 This is good consumer protection law.
 It simply requires abortion doctors to act like all other doctors by doing proper screening so they can give informed and reasonable medical recommendations to their patients.